How to install a Transparent Culture in the workplace

 To be personally transparent, it is important to incorporate social media- LinkedIn, Twitter or Facebook.
 Share your personal beliefs, notions, likes, and dislikes.
-Leaders should understand that transparency must stem from the top and cascade down to every single employee in the organisation.
+Leaders should understand that transparency must stem from the top and cascade down to every single employee in the organization.
 They need to ensure that transparency transfuses into every level of the company to so that both external and internal parties get access to the information they require without withdrawal or suppression of important details.

 Most employers expect their employees to be honest, sincere, guileless, but unless they act in the same manner, transparency won’t be truly achieved.
-Employers should be the torchbearers of the organisation.
+Employers should be the torchbearers of the organization.
 They need to light up the way so that others can follow.
 A transparent leader admits shortcomings and works with the employees to correct faults.
-Managers who are open and candid from the beginning create a relationship with staff and customers that is both enduring and exceptionally rewarding for all parties
+Managers who are open and candid from the beginning create a relationship with staff and customers that are both enduring and exceptionally rewarding for all parties

 As for Employees…

 Employees might find it easy to nurture a working relationship with their fellow workers, but when it comes to giving truthful feedback to the manager, challenges may arise.
 For instance, a manager might propose an idea that the employees do not agree on.
 Instead of shushing the whole situation down, it might be more constructive to share opinions in a positive manner.
-Transparency can only be achieved when all parties in an organisation are willing to share information rather than quietly criticising each other behind the curtains.
+Transparency can only be achieved when all parties in an organization are willing to share information rather than quietly criticizing each other behind the curtains.

 Be Internally and Externally Transparent